vineyard-bloom/bloom-context-forms/docs/validate-as-options.md

 4. And now use these three variables to pass into the aggregator:
 ```
-import { validator } from 'bloom-forms'
+import { validator } from 'bloom-context-forms'

 ...